metamystical/mdht/README.md

 Their first callback function returns a single object with multiple properties pertinent to the method.
 Object properties that do not apply or were not found are omitted.
-For example, there will be no .values or .v property if no values are found; and .salt, .seq, .k and .sig are only returned for mutable data.
+For example, there will be no .peers or .v property if no peers or values are found; and .salt, .seq, .k and .sig are only returned for mutable data.

 Their second callback function, onV, if not null or undefined, is called immediately whenever peer